microchip-pic-avr-examples/attiny1617-quadrature-decoding-studio/README.md

 <a><img src="images/diagram.png" alt="diagram" width="800"/></a>

-Incremental quadrature encoders are used in a great number of applications across many disciplines asthey provide a low-cost way of measuring motion in systems with moving parts.
-Some typical examplesinclude measuring the position of a physical control wheel or measuring the rotor angle and velocity in anelectrical motor.
+Incremental quadrature encoders are used in a great number of applications across many disciplines as they provide a low-cost way of measuring motion in systems with moving parts.
+Some typical examples include measuring the position of a physical control wheel or measuring the rotor angle and velocity in an electrical motor.

-The example is explained in more details in the application note [AN2434](#Related-Documentation)
+The example is explained in more details in the application note [AN2434](http://ww1.microchip.com/downloads/en/Appnotes/Interf-Quad-Encoder-CCL-w-TCA-TCB-DS00002434C.pdf).

 [![Night Light](https://img.youtube.com/vi/7nc8nTQA1Uo/0.jpg)](https://www.youtube.com/watch?v=7nc8nTQA1Uo)